Thursday, 20 October 2016

 $touch sample

-creates a file called sample.
-The size of the file would be zero bytes since
+This creates a file called sample.
+The size of the file would be zero bytes since touch does not allow you to store anything in a file.

-does touch serve any purpose?
+Then does touch serve any purpose?
 Yes, to create several empty files quickly.

-sample1 sample2 sample3 sample4
+$touch sample1 sample2 sample3 sample4

-what if you want to store a few lines in a file.
+But what if you want to store a few lines in a file.
 Just type the command

-> sample1
+$cat > sample1

 Ctrl + d

-To append data to the
+To append data to the existing file.

 $cat >> sample1